yehtisham/Data-Science-Internship-HR-Analytics/README.md

 ---

 ## Confidentiality Notice
 This repository contains no sensitive company data.
-All files are sanitized, authorized for portfolio use, and safe for public release.
+All files are sanitized and authorized

 ---